 Categories of recipients of personal data.
 Your personal data will be shared by us described in this Policy.
 See the section titled “We may share information with third parties” for more details.
 The categories of recipients generally include: any Client(s) whose Event you sign up for or attend, our vendors who make it possible for us to provide the Services, any successor to our business and any governmental authority in compliance with the law.

 Period for which personal data will be stored.
 We will store your personal data as long as necessary to provide the functionality of the Services.
-For example, we may store your personal data as long as your personal data is posted on or connected with any Events that you have attended, and/or as long as the Client is using such data for their own business purposes.
+For example, we may store your personal data as long as your personal data is posted on or connected with any Events that you have attended.
 We may also store your personal data as long as required by law.

 International transfer of personal data.
 Please also note that you are transferring your personal data outside of those regions to the United States of America (“US”) for storage and processing.
 By providing any personal data on or to the Services, you consent to such transfer, storage, and processing.